ngoviet97/wheree/README.md

 ****3. Image extraction:
 - banner: The banner of the brand.
 - imgs: Total images of the brand.
+- menuimgs: In case of restaurant, menu images is required.

 ## License:

 wheSCA is licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0.